Academic researcher, developing and evaluating sustainable solutions in logistics.

 In 2018, I was supporting the GIZ Transport and Climate Change activities in the Greater Mekong Region, Indonesia and China.

-Since 2016, I am Advisory Board member for the EC Interreg project SULPITER.
+2016-2019, I was Advisory Board member for the EC Interreg project SULPITER.

-Multiple past committee activities were delivered, among others for the European CEN standardisation committee on Energy use and GHG calculation method in transport, and the BSI led UK mirror panel.
+Multiple past committee activities were delivered, among others for the OECD/ECMT, for the European CEN standardisation committee on Energy use and GHG calculation method in transport, and the BSI led UK mirror panel.

-I was previously partner in the EC networks of SHANTI, COST355, and of COST356.
+I was previously partner in the EC COST networks of SHANTI, COST355, and of COST356.